matthew-james-laidlaw/CPM/README.md

 - Automate some integration tests that run various cpm commands and test the output
 - Package this via npm or osme other distribution method
 - Add support for conan or vcpkg
+- Add out-of-the-box support for IDE's like VSCode or Fleet